ZekeAranyLucas/material-takehome/README.md

 Relative paths are required to use some `Files.*` APIs (like [createDirectories](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#createDirectories-java.nio.file.Path-java.nio.file.attribute.FileAttribute...-)).
 Hypothesis the leverage for doing this right now is weak, and the time is better spent on other scenarios.
 Relative paths are also one of the suggested extensions.
 The prototype code is in the branch fix-mkdirs-and-relative-paths.

+### D9: Upgrade TreeMap as the storage index

+ArrayList and HashMap were easy to use, but bad for any child enumerations, since they required going through the entire store for any enumeration.
+The hypothesis is that TreeMap will be good enough until we understand the usage patterns for put/get/enum/io.

+- Checking for empty directories (enum kids) is now reasonably cheap.
+- put/get is still faster than ArrayList, but slower than HashMap.
+- enumerating the root still requires iterating over the full set and filtering.

+Most likely the next step in indexes would be to use H2, SQLite, or another in-memory RDB.
+That would make these queries possible: `SELECT * WHERE path LIKE 'foo/%' and path NOT LIKE 'foo/%/%'` or for the root `SELECT * WHERE path LIKE '%' and path NOT LIKE '%/%'` since root enums are the worst case scenario.

+Or switching to something like Nested Set or Adjacency List.

+## License

+Licensed under the MIT License.
+See LICENSE in the project root for license information.